bryanlabs/mac/README.md

 ------------
 SETUP
 ------------
+<span style="color:red">**NOTE**: </span> My knowledge of cloudformation only allows adding one user, with permission to assume role into 1 account.
+Others can be adding by manually modifying the IAM Group / inline policy, or submitting a [Merge-Request](https://github.com/bryanlabs/mac/issues/1 "Merge-Request") with the necessary cloudformation changes.

 **Managed Accounts:** Deploy the ManagedAccount.template in all accounts that you wish to admin including any IAM accounts.